Mikejo5000/vsts-docs-pr/docs/pipelines/agents/hosted.md

 ### I need more agents.
 What can I do?

-A: All VSTS organizations are provided with a single agent and a limited number of free minutes each month.
+All VSTS organizations are provided with a single agent and a limited number of free minutes each month.
 If you need more minutes, or need to run more than one build or release job concurrently, then you can buy [concurrent jobs](../licensing/concurrent-jobs-vsts.md).

 ### I'm looking for the Microsoft-hosted XAML build controller.
 Where did it go?

 The Microsoft-hosted XAML build controller is no longer supported.
 If you have an organization in which you still need to run [XAML builds](https://msdn.microsoft.com/en-us/library/ms181709%28v=vs.120%29.aspx), you should set up a [self-hosted build server](https://msdn.microsoft.com/en-us/library/ms252495%28v=vs.120%29.aspx) and a [self-hosted build controller](https://msdn.microsoft.com/en-us/library/ee330987%28v=vs.120%29.aspx).

+> [!TIP]
+>
+> We strongly recommend that you [migrate your XAML builds to new builds](../build/migrate-from-xaml-builds.md).

+<a name="mac-pick-tools"></a>
 ### How can I manually select versions of tools on the Hosted macOS agent?

-* **Xamarin**
+#### Xamarin

   To manually select a Xamarin SDK version to use on the **Hosted macOS** agent, before your Xamarin build task, execute this command line as part of your build, replacing the Mono version number 5.4.1 as needed (also replacing '.' characters with underscores: '_').
 Choose the Mono version that is associated with the Xamarin SDK version that you need.